Chapter 2 - Tests, loops and functions#

 You are expected to hand in this code.

-Make a new .py file called Exercise2 in your work-directory, where the commands need to solve the following assignments.
+Make a new file called Exercise2.py in your working directory, where the commands need to solve the following assignments.

 - \(C_1 = C_0(1 - α)\) in 1 thousand years